QVSource/QVSource-YouTube-Starter-App-For-QlikView/README.md

 Full documentation for this starter application can be found [here](http://wiki.qvsource.com/YouTube-Connector-For-QlikView-Demo.ashx).

-If you are a QlikView + QVSource user you can simply click the ["Download ZIP"] (https://github.com/QVSource/QVSource-YouTube-Starter-App-For-QlikView/archive/master.zip) button on GitHub to grab this application.
+If you are a QlikView (or Qlik Sense) + QVSource user you can simply click the ["Download ZIP"] (https://github.com/QVSource/QVSource-YouTube-Starter-App-For-QlikView/archive/master.zip) button on GitHub to grab this application.

 ![](Screenshot1.png)